 Endodontics, or root canal treatment, involves the removal of infected tissue from inside the tooth.
 This is done to remove the damaged tooth and to prevent further infection.

-Endodontics (or Root Canal Treatments) involves the removal of the inflamed or damaged tissue from inside the tooth.
-The tissue is known as the pulp, and it consists of the nerves and blood vessels that are important for the growth and strengthening of teeth.
-When the pulp becomes infected, patients will experience moderate to severe pain stemming from their jaw.
-Failing to have the pulp removed will not only result in a gradual increase in pain, but the infection could also spread throughout the mouth.
+The root canal of a tooth contains soft tissue known as the pulp, consisting of the nerves and blood vessels that are important for the growth and strengthening of teeth.
+When the pulp becomes infected, it damages the soft tissue, leading to severe pain in the jaw.
+If the pulp is not removed, the pain will only increase, and the infection may spread.